 Antoinette’s driving focus is to assist the development of physical, mental, social and spiritual capacity to enable and empower an individual to grow.

 Antoinette’s diverse working experience in foster care, education, counselling, creative therapy and family support was the drive that led to the setting up of Daley Bread.

 Antoinette is passionate about the empowerment of Women and young girls and has been facilitating workshops for women for over 15 years, both in the community, in the church and among her social network.

 Securing the well being of women and girls, protecting them from all forms of harm, ensuring their developmental needs are responded to appropriately, are the primary aims of Daley Bread.

-Daley Bread aim is to work closely with the statutory sector, and local voluntary and community organisations for the purposes of:
+Our aim is to work closely with the statutory sector, local voluntary and community organisations for the purposes of the following:

 - Strengthening services

 - Strategic partnerships

 Developing potential: that means listening, observing, identifying and maximising.